iNavFlight/inav/docs/Temperature sensors.md

 # Temperature sensors

 It is now possible to measure temperatures with the help of the I²C LM75 and 1-Wire DS18B20 chips.
 The temperature values can be displayed on the OSD and they are also logged.
 A total maximum of 8 temperature sensors can be connected.
+The support is enabled by default on F4 and F7 FCs.
+To use with F3 FCs you need to build a custom firmware.

 ## LM75